 Super Sweet 100 VF

 Heirloom.
 Tasty 2-inch round fruits are bright red with orange stripes.
 The yields are high even in cool summers, and it starts producing very early.
 It also has good disease resistance.
 Indeterminate.
+6 oz.
 55-75 days.

 Tumbling Tom Red

 Hybrid.
-Red tomato cascades to 20" or more, For hanging baskets 1-2" fruits, Determinate.
+Red tomato cascades to 20" or more, ideal for hanging baskets, 1-2" fruits.
+Determinate.
+1 oz.
+70 days.